 Some of the Mojave National Preserve is accessible only by 4WD, but even if you just have a small car, it is worth a day or two of exploration.
 Roads pass through the largest Joshua Tree forest on earth, and take you straight to the tall Kelso Dunes.

-There are two designated campsites in the Mojave National Preserve, so prolonging your visit is more than possible!
+There are two designated campsites in the Mojave National Preserve, so consider staying overnight to enjoy the park even longer

 So which of these National Parks near and around Los Angeles will you be visiting first?
 With such diverse options, surely there is something to please everyone.